1957: The “Chirping’”Crickets, the debut album by Buddy Holly and the Crickets was released on the Brunswick Records label in the US.

 1967: The Beatles’ single “Hello, Goodbye” backed with “I am the Walrus” was released in the US.
 On the same day, the first promo for the single premiered on The Ed Sullivan Show, featuring the band in their Sgt.
 Pepper outfits and accompanied by hula dancers.
 Paul McCartney later said that “Hello, Goodbye” originated when, in response to a question from Beatles aide Alistair Taylor about songwriting, McCartney sat down at a harmonium and asked Taylor to say the opposite of whatever he said.

-1968: Wilson Picket recorded “Hey Jude” at Muscle Shoals, accompanied by Duane Allman on guitar, who had recommended the song to Pickett.
-Pickett’s rendition of the Paul McCartney song became his eleventh top 40 hit on the Billboard Hot 100, reaching #23, peaked at #13 on the R&B chart, and was his second of two top 20 singles in the UK, where it reached #16.
+1968: Wilson Pickett recorded “Hey Jude” at Muscle Shoals Sound Studios.
+He was accompanied by Duane Allman on guitar, who had recommended the song to Pickett.
+Recorded in a single take, Pickett’s rendition of the Paul McCartney song became his eleventh top 40 hit on the Billboard Hot 100, reaching #23, peaked at #13 on the R&B chart, and was his second of two top 20 singles in the UK, where it reached #16.
 Eric Clapton has said that Allman’s performance is the best rock guitar playing on an R&B record and Jimmy Johnson of the Muscle Shoals Rhythm Section credited Allman’s solo with creating Southern Rock.

 1969: The Rolling Stones opened the first of three shows at Madison Square Garden.
 Portions of the recordings from all three shows were later issued on the Get Yer Ya-Ya’s Out album.

-1971: Don McLean’s “American Pie” entered the Billboard Hot 100, eventually becoming his first hit record and only #1 on the chart.
+1971: “American Pie” by Don McLean entered the Billboard Hot 100.
+It eventually became his first hit record and only #1 on the chart.

 1978: The Eagles released their cover of the Charles Brown song “Please Come Home for Christmas.”
 It was the first song by the group to feature Timothy B. Schmit on bass and peaked at #18 on the Billboard Hot 100, making it the first Christmas song to reach the top 20 since “Pretty Paper” by Roy Orbison in 1963.